What is it?

 - develop a suitable eating plan based on national guidelines

-- support the child and family through advice and information to help them reach their healthy eating goals
+- support your child and your family through advice and information to help them reach their healthy eating goals

 - track progress against their eating plan, and fine tune as required

-- support the development of knowledge and skills that allow the child to make the best food choices according to their health.
+- support the development of knowledge and skills that allow your child to make the best food choices according to their health.